Dale Farm: Dale Farm

 Dale Farm is a six-acre plot of land on Oak Lane, near the A127 Southend Arterial road.
 Dale Farm has been subject to Green Belt controls since 1982.
 Next to the Dale Farm site there is an authorised Travellers' site known as Oak Lane.
 This has council planning permission, and provides 34 legal pitches.

 Dale Farm cottage was leased to Ray Bocking, a scrap metal dealer in the early 1960s, who lived at the Dale Farm cottage.
 Land in the north-east corner was used as a scrap yard without planning permission until 2001.
 Bocking said that the Dale Farm site "was originally concreted over by Basildon Council".
 Basildon council deny this, although a contractor who worked for the previous owner said, "Basildon council regularly brought waste tarmac and rubble from roadworks and dumped it on Dale Farm for a period of 10 years until the 1990s."
 Basildon Council says "it served enforcement notices against [him] in 1992 and 1994 and council contractors did not put down any hardstanding on the farm."
 Eventually Bocking was bankrupted by costs arising from breaching the Green Belt provisions.
 The council rejected his bid for permission to continue his business in 1996.

 During the 1970s, 40 English Romani Gypsy families were allowed to live beside the scrap yard.
-As a site for Travellers, Dale Farm was started in the 1980s when a planning appeal was won by two families against Basildon District Council on the southern end of the site with the help of Robert Home, a professor of land management from Anglia Ruskin University.
+As a site for Travellers, Dale Farm was started in the 1980s when a planning appeal was won by two families against Basildon District Council on the southern end of the site with the help of Robert Home, then a professor of land management from Anglia Ruskin University.
 Home also claimed that although it was in the Green Belt, even 30 years ago the area was described as mixed use.
 In the 1990s, the council ceded limited permission to the Gypsy families adjoining Dale Farm, before deciding against granting further permissions as other parts of the site were occupied.
 Traveller William Saunders won permission for himself and other family members at the adjacent Oak Lane site after a lengthy legal tussle with Basildon Council from 1987.

 A planning application by travellers for a 20-pitch site was submitted in 2001, but was refused by the council.
+Travellers claimed they subsequently applied for planning permission several times and were consistently "ignored" by the council.